 Chief Data Science Officer at Vertice & Oracle ACE Director

 About the Author

 Dr. Abi Giles-Haigh is the Chief Data Science Officer at Vertice.
 She has over 10 years’ experience working with data from database management, report writing and advanced analytics.
 Previously she was part of the Data Analytics Team at the NHSBSA identifying savings and improving patient care.
-She is an Oracle Ace Associate, UKOUG Technical Speaker of the Year 2016, as well as a Nominated Digital Leader 100.
+She is an Oracle ACE Director, UKOUG Technical Speaker of the Year 2016, as well as a Nominated Digital Leader 100.
 Abi is a technical evangelist in the field of predictive/prescriptive analytics and data mining.
 She holds a PhD in Computational Modelling and a Bachelor of Science in Computing Science, from Newcastle University.